utah-cs4470-sp23/class/hw3/README.md

 lvalue : <argument>
 ```

+Recall that a JPL program is a sequence of newline-terminated
+commands.

 Informally, this subset is basically just commands, not including
 `time` and function definitions.
 It does not include statements, and
 it includes only the most basic types, expressions, arguments, and